Aftab700/aftab700.github.io/content/blog/Things-you-should-know-about-Linux/index.md

 A Linux distribution is an operating system that includes the Linux kernel, along with a package management system.

-The typical components of a Linux distribution are the Linux kernel, an init system (such as [systemd](https://en.wikipedia.org/wiki/Systemd), [OpenRC](https://en.wikipedia.org/wiki/OpenRC), or [runit](https://en.wikipedia.org/wiki/Runit)), [GNU](https://en.wikipedia.org/wiki/GNU) tools, and libraries.
-In addition, to provide a desktop interface, a Linux distribution might include a display server, a desktop environment (such as [GNOME](http://www.gnome.org/), [MATE](https://mate-desktop.com/), [KDE Plasma](https://en.wikipedia.org/wiki/KDE_Plasma), [Cinnamon](https://en.wikipedia.org/wiki/Cinnamon_(desktop_environment)), or [Xfce](https://xfce.org/)), and other related software.
+The typical components of a Linux distribution are the Linux kernel, an init system (such as `systemd`, `OpenRC`, or `runit`), GNU tools, and libraries.
+In addition, to provide a desktop interface, a Linux distribution might include a display server, a desktop environment (such as [GNOME](http://www.gnome.org/), [MATE](https://mate-desktop.com/), KDE Plasma, Cinnamon, or [Xfce](https://xfce.org/)), and other related software.

 Each distribution is tailored to meet different user needs, such as ease of use, performance, or specific applications.
 They are designed to serve different purposes.
 Some are created for enterprise users, while others are intended for home users. \
 Some are meant to run only on specific systems, such as embedded devices, mobile devices, personal computers, servers, and powerful supercomputers.

 ### Slackware

-[Slackware](https://en.wikipedia.org/wiki/Slackware) is a Linux distribution created by [Patrick Volkerding](https://en.wikipedia.org/wiki/Patrick_Volkerding) in 1993.
-Initially based on the [Softlanding Linux System](https://en.wikipedia.org/wiki/Softlanding_Linux_System), [Slackware](http://www.slackware.com/) has served as the foundation for numerous other Linux distributions, particularly the early versions of [SUSE Linux](https://en.wikipedia.org/wiki/SUSE_Linux).
+[Slackware](http://www.slackware.com/) is a Linux distribution created by Patrick Volkerding in 1993.
+Initially based on the Softlanding Linux System, Slackware has served as the foundation for numerous other Linux distributions, particularly the early versions of SUSE Linux.
 It holds the distinction of being the oldest maintained distribution.

 ### Debian